OLYMPIC CHAMPION Tribute and Moments of Trip

 Another view of the CRUISE EUROPA, the arch-rival of the OLYMPIC CHAMPION, as she heads towards the port of Patras.

-After exiting the Gulf of Patras, we began to head towards the North.
+After exiting the the Patraic Gulf, we began to head towards the North.
 We passed by the islands of Kefalonia and Ithaca, and were now in the passage between Ithaca and Lefakada, which also includes islands such as Madouri, Skorpios, Kastos, Kalamos, as well as Meganisi.
 We were in the Northern part of the Ionian Sea, which took us about two hours to reach from the port of Patras.

 At around 17:30, I spotted the landing craft MEGANISI II of Coatal Lines Ionios Corporation having exited the port of Frykes in Ithaca, in order to head towards Meganisi, her namesake island.